YukinoBijin/MACID-GroupMeeting-Beamer/README.md

 # MACID-GroupMeeting-Beamer
-Beamer Implementation of MACID Group Meeting PPT Template
+A Beamer Implementation of MACID Group Meeting PPT Template
+## Usage

+Clone then Open TexStudio, click main.tex then compile.